ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 # Introduction

 Presenting the solution I worked on in 2018 to a Data Challenge organized at [work](https://smc-datachallenge.ornl.gov/challenges-2018/).
-I solve Scientific Pub Mining (no. 4) challenge by combining classic Linux tools with a modern scalable HPC parallel scripting solution.
+I solve Scientific Publications Mining challenge (no.4) that consists of 5 problems.
+I use classic Linux tools with a modern scalable HPC parallel scripting tool to work out their solutions.
 The project is hosted on [github](https://github.com/ketancmaheshwari/SMC18).

 # Tools used

 ## Software

 **Awk** is dominantly used for the bulk of processing.
-Syntax of awk programs is known to be terse and hard to read by some accounts.
-I have taken special care to make the programs as readable as possible.

 Argonne National Laboratory developed parallel scripting tool called [Swift](http://swift-lang.org/Swift-T) (**NOT** the Apple Swift) is used to run the awk programs in parallel over the dataset to radically improve performance.
 Swift uses MPI based communication to parallelize and synchronize independent tasks.

-Other Linux tools such as *sort*, *grep*, *tr*, *sed* are used as well.
+Other Linux tools such as *sort*, *grep*, *tr*, *sed* and *bash* are used as well.
+Additionally, *jq*, *D3*, *dot/graphviz*, and *ffmpeg* are used.

 ## Hardware